tytydraco/yessleep/out/Girls_are_always_always_coming_home_with_my_roommate_Ive_just_never_seen_any_of_them_leave.md

 His answers were dismissive and suspicious, to say the least.

-I thought about calling the police, but realized I had no proof that any of these women were actually disappearing, or that any fowl play was really going on.
+I thought about calling the police, but realized I had no proof that any of these women were actually disappearing, or that any foul play was really going on.

 So I did what any right minded roommate would do, and rather than call the cops, I decided to investigate myself.